homuler/MediaPipeUnityPlugin/README.md

 #### Preferable Inference Mode

-If you've built native libraries for CPU (i.e. `--desktop cpu`), select `CPU` for inference mode.\
+If the native libraries are built for CPU (i.e. `--desktop cpu`), select `CPU` for inference mode.\
-When building for Android/iOS, make sure that you select `GPU` for inference mode, because `CPU` inference mode is not supported currently.
+For the libraries distributed on the release page, only the CPU is available for use on Windows and macOS.

 ![preferable-inference-mode](https://github.com/homuler/MediaPipeUnityPlugin/assets/4690128/129d18be-8184-43f7-8ac8-56db4df9f9a7)